Direct vision study

 A picture of the inside of the cab of a truck.
 There is a large green area on the windshield and side window that indicates the driver’s Direct vision.
 There are smaller purple areas on the mirrors and backup camera display that indicate the driver’s Indirect vision.
 All areas of the interior of the cab that block the driver’s visibility are displayed in orange and indicate the driver’s Blind zone.

-To fulfill the requirements of the law, we are partnering with the John A. Volpe National Transportation Systems Center (an entity of the U.S. Department of Transportation) to measure how much direct vision is available to drivers in the various vehicles that make up the MassDOT fleet.
-We are also developing a process to partner with some of our contractors to measure their vehicles.
+To fulfill the requirements of the law, we are partnered with the John A. Volpe National Transportation Systems Center (an entity of the U.S. Department of Transportation) to measure how much direct vision is available to drivers in the various vehicles that make up the MassDOT fleet.
+We are also developed a process to partner with some of our contractors to measure their vehicles.

-Though the law does not require it, we are partnering with up to 10 municipalities to include some of their fleet vehicles in our study so that both the measurement process and the results can be more widely shared and understood.
-We identified cities and towns that have had serious injury or fatal crash in the last 10 years in which a large truck was involved.
+Though the law does not require it, we partnered with 10 municipalities to include some of their fleet vehicles in our study so that both the measurement process and the results can be more widely shared and understood.
+We identified cities and towns that have had serious injury or a fatal crash in the last 10 years in which a large truck was involved.
 Within that list, we have prioritized among towns who have the same number of truck-involved crashes by using our top 5% at-risk communities with respect to vulnerable road users.
 We will give each municipality that participates insight into the study and a way to compare fleet vehicles for Direct Vision.
+That analysis is forthcoming in fall 2024.
 We will also provide educational materials and strategies for sharing with their constituencies about Direct vision and why it is important.

 Why we're doing it